List of tallest buildings in Rochester, New York

 This list of tallest buildings in Rochester ranks high-rise buildings in the U.S. city of Rochester, New York by height.
-The tallest building in the city is the Xerox Tower, which rises 443 ft and was completed in 1968.
+The tallest building in the city is Innovation Square, formerly known as the Xerox Tower, which rises 443 ft and was completed in 1968.

 Tallest buildings

 This lists ranks Rochester skyscrapers that stand at least 200 ft tall, based on standard height measurement.
 This includes spires and architectural details but does not include antenna masts.
 Existing structures are included for ranking purposes based on present height.

-Tallest under construction, approved and proposed
+Tallest proposed, approved, under construction, or cancelled

 This lists buildings that are under construction, approved for construction or proposed for construction in Rochester and are planned to rise at least 250 ft, but are not yet completed structures.
 Under construction buildings that have already been topped out are also included.

 The demolition of Midtown Plaza was completed in 2011.
 Paetec was bought by Windstream and they housed their regional offices in a renovated 3 story portion of the former Seneca Building, rather than build a new tower.